Quick Summary

 Table of Contents

 “I don’t believe in taking the right decisions.
 I take decisions and then make them right.”
-This is a very famous quote from the success story of Ratan Tata.
-He is the ex-chairman of Tata Group, a philanthropist, visionary, and industrialist.

-He is one of India’s most prominent and prosperous businessmen.
-The net worth of Ratan Tata is over $1 billion (INR 8250 Crore).
-He is the great-grandson of Jamsetji Tata, the founder of the Tata Group.
+Ratan Tata, the ex-chairman of Tata Group, philanthropist, visionary, and industrialist, was one of India’s most prominent and prosperous businessmen.
+He was the great-grandson of Jamsetji Tata, the founder of the Tata Group.

-In 1991, Ratan Tata joined the Tata Group.
+The success story of Ratan Tata is very interesting and full of life lessons.
+In 1991, Ratan Tata became the chairman of the Tata Group.
 During his tenure, Tata Group became the largest conglomerate in India.
-The success story of Ratan Tata is widely known.
+People widely know the success story of Ratan Tata.
 With his interests and ideas, he expanded the Tata Group in many sectors such as automobiles, steel, hotel, etc.

-In 2008, he launched the world’s cheapest car, a $2,200 Tata Nano, the “People’s Car.”
+The net worth of Ratan Tata was over $1 billion (INR 8250 Crore).
+He is known for having launched the world’s cheapest car, a $2,200 Tata Nano, the “People’s Car in 2008.”
 Tata is also one of the world’s most great philanthropists, donating 60-65% of his earnings to charity.
 The success story of Ratan Tata has earned him a place in the hearts of millions.

 Founded in 1868 in Mumbai, the Tata Group is the largest Indian multinational conglomerate.
 Jamsetji Tata, “the father of Indian industry”, is the founder of Tata Group.
 The products and services of Tata Group are present in over 150 countries and operations in 100 countries spanning six continents.